European route E45: Sweden

 In November 2006, the E45 was extended with the then existing Swedish national road 45, which makes it start from Karesuando at the Swedish–Finnish border (near the E8), over Östersund–Mora–Grums, to Gothenburg and on.
 This extended the length of the route by about 1690 km.
 The signs of road 45 was changed to E45 during the summer of 2007.
 The E45 has now no other national number.
 In Sweden the road is called Inlandsvägen.

 The E45 in Sweden is mostly a standard road.
 Between Karesuando and Torsby (1370 km) the road is usually 6–8 meters wide, and goes mostly through sparsely populated forests, with occasional villages and only two cities above 10,000 people, Östersund and Mora.
 The E45 is a motorway for 6 km together with the E18 south of Grums.
 Between Säffle and Trollhättan several parts of it is 2+1 road with a middle barrier, in total around 40 km.
 Between Trollhättan and Surte there is a 52 km long motorway, finished in 2012.
 Between Surte and Gothenburg there is a 17 km road designed equivalently to a motorway.
 The exception is that there are two gaps in the Trollhättan–Surte motorway and there are two traffic lights along the Surte–Gothenburg road.
 The speed limit is usually 100 km/h north of Mora and usually 90 km/h south thereof.
 There are 27 road crossings or intersections where the Swedish E45 does not follow the straight direction.
 There are 26 level crossings with railways.
 There are 19 motorway exits and 29 other motorway-like exits.

-The ferry between Gothenburg and Frederikshavn runs about six times a day and takes 3½ hours.
+There is no road connection to Denmark.
+Ferry services across the Kattegat run between Gothenburg in Sweden and the Danish town of Frederikshavn about six times a day and take 3½ hours.